Stefan27182/Stefan27182/README.md

 - 👋 Hi, I’m @Stefan27182
-- 👀 I’m interested in Python, Julia, and R for Data Analytics.
+- 👀 I’m interested in R for Data Analytics.
 - 🌱 I’m currently learning Git, Julia, and R.
 - 💞️ I’m looking to collaborate on - nothing at the moment.
 - 📫 How to reach me: stefan.github.notifications@gmail.com